Belal-Mahmoud/GP-CarbonFootprint/README.md

 # GP-CarbonFootprint

-A system that calculates Greenhouse Gas (GHG) emissions using "GHG" protocol standards for organizations.
-October 6th University (O6U) going to use it.
+A system that calculates Greenhouse Gasses (GHG) emissions using "GHG" protocol standards for organizations.
+October 6th University (O6U) is going to use it.

 # "Did this API alone."

-# Note

-This Graduation Project is in processing, and i am going to push it after its discussion (18/6/2023).